Logo

 What is the current Bank of England base rate?

-The current Bank of England base rate is 5.0%.
-The Bank of England voted to cut the base rate for the first time in four years at their meeting on the 1st August 2024, slashing the rate from 5.25% to 5.0%.
-The base rate is expected to be cut again before the end of 2024 to 4.75%.
+The current Bank of England base rate is 4.75%.
+The Bank of England voted to cut the base rate back in November 2024, but decided to hold it there at their next meeting in December 2024.
+But despite sticky inflation, the base rate is expected to fall to 4.0% over the course of 2025 from four rate cuts.

 Once the Bank decides it's the right time to cut, they can make successive changes quickly.
 Back in March 2020, the Bank of England cut the base rate twice.
 They hoped that by reducing the cost of borrowing, they’d ease the economic pressure caused by the Coronavirus pandemic.
 The first cut was on the 11th March, bringing the rate down from 0.75% to 0.25%.
 Just eight days later on the 19th March it dropped again to 0.10%.